magento/architecture/design-documents/graph-ql/path-validator.md

 # Magento Framework validators
-The purpose of this document is to a validator for relative paths / routes not only urls.
+The purpose of this document is to a validator for relative paths not only full urls commonly referred as absolute paths.

 ## Terminology
 `UrlValidator` - The existing framework validator `\Magento\Framework\Url\Validator`